-If you start getting retirement benefits the month you turn 62, you will get benefits before you reach full retirement age.
-Your monthly benefit is reduced to 72.5% because you will get benefits for 54 additional months.
+If you choose to start retirement benefits the month you turn 62, you will get benefits before you reach full retirement age.
+We reduce your monthly benefit to 70% because you will get benefits for 60 additional months.

 If You Choose Delayed Retirement

-You decided to wait to age 70 to receive benefits so you could get Delayed Retirement Credits.
+If you choose to wait until age 70 to receive benefits you can get Delayed Retirement Credits.

-If your retirement benefits start after your full retirement age (66 and 6 months) the benefit increases 8% for each year before age 70 that you delay retirement.
-If your benefits start at age 70, you get credit for the 42 additional months when you did not get benefits and your monthly benefit will be 28% higher.
+If your retirement benefits start after your full retirement age (67), the benefit increases 8% for each year before age 70 that you delay retirement.
+If your benefits start at age 70, you get credit for the 36 additional months when you did not get benefits and your monthly benefit will be 24% higher.

 The COLA is added to your monthly benefit amount after WEP reduces your ELY benefit.

 The chart is easy to use.

 - Go to the ELY column to find the year you reach age 62 or developed a qualifying disability (if earlier).
 If your birthday is on January 1, use the year before you reach age 62.